Darkone83/Xbox-live-camera-research-project/README.md

 - Larger modes and alternate settings are not profiled.
 - `XCam_Init()` return semantics should be tightened if this becomes a reusable driver API.
 - Some source comments and UI labels still use legacy YUY2/RGB24/class-driver wording.
+- `xb_cam.h` declares older multi-camera helper APIs that are not implemented in the current `xb_cam.cpp`.